Background pattern

 The warnings and precautions mentioned above also apply to children and adolescents.
 The following information is especially important for children and adolescents and their caregivers:

 • Before starting treatment with this medication, your doctor will check your vaccination status.
-If you have not been vaccinated, you may need to have the vaccinations before starting treatment with this medication.
+If you have not received certain vaccinations, you may need to receive them before you can start treatment with this medication.

-• The first time you take this medication, or when changing from a daily dose of 0.25 mg to a daily dose of 0.5 mg, your doctor will monitor your heart rate and heartbeats (see the section above “Slow heart rate (bradycardia) and irregular heartbeats”).
+• The first time you take this medication, or when you switch from a daily dose of 0.25 mg to a daily dose of 0.5 mg, your doctor will monitor your heart rate and heartbeats (see the previous section "Slow heart rate (bradycardia) and irregular heartbeats").

-• If you have seizures or attacks before taking or while taking this medication, inform your doctor.
+• If you have seizures or attacks before taking or while taking this medication, tell your doctor.

-• If you experience depression or anxiety, or if you feel depressed or anxious during treatment with this medication, inform your doctor.
+• If you suffer from depression or anxiety or if you feel depressed or anxious during treatment with this medication, tell your doctor.
 You may need closer monitoring.

 Other medications and Fingolimod Krka